fmassonn/sipn-south.github.io/index.md

 <img src="./pics/2022-2023/fig1.png" height="500px">
 </p>

 **Fig. 1** _The 2022-2023 daily sea ice area forecasts from the SIPN South ensemble (colors).
 The superscripts indicate whether the contribution is from dynamical or from statistical models.
-Thick lines indicate ensemble medians and shadings indicate ensemble range (min-max).
+The dashed blue line is the ensemble median.
+The black thick line is the observed 30-yr climatological mean and the grey shading represents the climatological range (min-max).
 The dashed lines are the observed values from two satellite datasets_

 <p align="center">
 <img src="./pics/2022-2023/fig2.png" height="500px">